PX4/PX4-user_guide/en/ros/ros2_comm.md

 The FRD (NED) conventions are adopted on **all** PX4 topics unless explicitly specified in the associated message definition.
 Therefore, ROS 2 nodes that want to interface with PX4 must take care of the frames conventions.

-- To rotate a vector from ENU to NED two basic rotations must be performed
+- To rotate a vector from ENU to NED two basic rotations must be performed:

   - first a pi/2 rotation around the `Z`-axis (up),
   - then a pi rotation around the `X`-axis (old East/new North).
-- To rotate a vector from NED to ENU two basic rotations must be performed
+- To rotate a vector from NED to ENU two basic rotations must be performed:
+-
   - first a pi/2 rotation around the `Z`-axis (down),
   - then a pi rotation around the `X`-axis (old North/new East).
 Note that the two resulting operations are mathematically equivalent.
 - To rotate a vector from FLU to FRD a pi rotation around the `X`-axis (front) is sufficient.